GE GTD33EASKWW Thermal Fuse Replacement — Step-by-Step Guide

 Step 1: Prepare the Dryer

-- Move the dryer away from the wall far enough to access the back panel.
-You need approximately 12-18 inches of clearance.
+2. Move the dryer away from the wall far enough to access the back panel—aim for about 12-18 inches of clearance.

 Step 2: Remove the Back Panel

-- Using a 10mm socket or nut driver, remove all four fasteners.
-Place them in a small container so you don’t lose them.
+2. Using a 10mm socket or nut driver, remove all four fasteners and place them in a small container to avoid losing them.

-- Carefully lift and remove the back panel.
-On the GTD33EASKWW, the back panel is metal and weighs approximately 8-10 pounds.
-Support its weight as you remove it to prevent it from dropping.
+3. Carefully lift and remove the back panel.
+Since it’s metal and weighs around 8-10 pounds, support its weight to prevent it from dropping.

-- Set the back panel aside in a safe location where it won’t be damaged or cause a tripping hazard.
+4. Set the back panel aside in a safe spot where it won’t get damaged or become a tripping hazard.

 Step 3: Locate the Thermal Fuse on the GTD33EASKWW

-With the back panel removed from your GTD33EASKWW, look toward the bottom rear of the dryer cabinet.
+Once the back panel is off, look toward the bottom rear of the dryer cabinet.
 The thermal fuse is mounted on the exhaust duct assembly—a curved metal tube that directs hot air from the blower toward the vent hose connection.
-The thermal fuse is positioned on the outside of this exhaust duct where it can sense the temperature of the exiting hot air.
+The thermal fuse is positioned on the outside of this duct to sense the temperature of the exiting hot air.

-On the GTD33EASKWW, the thermal fuse is a small ceramic cylinder approximately 1.5 inches long and 0.5 inches in diameter.
-It has two male spade terminals sticking out from one end.
-Two wire harness connectors push onto these terminals.
-Look for the fuse mounted with a metal bracket or clip that secures it to the duct.
+On the GTD33EASKWW, the thermal fuse is a small ceramic cylinder approximately 1.5 inches long and 0.5 inches in diameter, featuring two male spade terminals sticking out from one end.
+Two wire harness connectors push onto these terminals and are secured with a metal bracket or clip.

 Removing and Replacing the Thermal Fuse